 Great places to visit in Qatar

 Museum of Islamic Art

 If there is one thing you should do in Doha, it is to visit this homage to Islamic art and culture.
-As if the priceless exhibits and artefacts spanning 1,400 years inside aren’t enough, the waterfront location overlooking the bay towards downtown Doha is picture perfect.
+As if the priceless exhibits and artifacts spanning 1,400 years inside aren’t enough, the waterfront location overlooking the bay towards downtown Doha is picture-perfect.
 Take a dhow (traditional wooden boat) taxi across the bay into town from the jetty once you are done.

 Singing Sand Dunes